-Video of Black man's arrest puts London police in spotlight
+Video of black man's arrest puts London police in spotlight

-One London police officer was suspended and another given restricted duties yesterday after a video of an arrest appeared to show an officer kneeling on a Black man's neck.
+One London police officer was suspended and another given restricted duties yesterday after a video of an arrest appeared to show an officer kneeling on a black man's neck.

 Footage of the arrest in north London on Thursday shows two officers holding down the handcuffed man.
 At the beginning of the 2 minute and 20 second clip, one of the officers appears to be applying pressure to the man's neck with his knee.
-The officer's hand is on the head of the man, who is on pavement laying on his side.
+The officer's hand is on the head of the man, who is on pavement lying on his side.

 "Get off me ... get off my neck," the struggling man can be heard shouting in the video that appeared on social media.
 "I haven't done anything wrong, get off my neck."